-We draw attention to Note 1.2 of the financial statements, which describes the amalgamation of Salfi Textile Mills Limited (SALT), Island Textile Mills Limited (ILMT) and Tata Energy Limited (TEL) into Tata Textile Mills Limited (the Company).
-Our opinion is not modified in respect of this matter.
+We draw attention to Note 1.2 of the financial statements, which describes the amalgamation of Island Textile Mills Limited (the Company), Salfi Textile Mills Limited (SALT) and Tata Energy Limited (TEL) into Tata Textile Mills Limited (TATM).
+Our opinion is not modified in in respect of this matter.